librasteve/raku-org-25-proto/Review.md

 # Review Spike01

-Thanks for agreeing to review the first attempt of a prototype.
+Thanks for agreeing to review the first iteration of a prototype upgrade to the raku.org website.

 Spike01 is live here https://proto25.harcstack.org